USING IRONXL

 IronXL Library Features

-Microsoft Excel documents can be read and converted to CSV files using C# IronXL .NET library.
+Microsoft Excel documents can be read and converted to CSV files using the C# IronXL .NET library.
 IronXL is a standalone .NET software library that can read a variety of spreadsheet formats.
 It does not depend on Microsoft.Office.Interop.Excel or require the installation of Microsoft Excel.

 With the help of the user-friendly C# API of IronXL, you can quickly read, modify, and create Excel spreadsheet files in the .NET environment. .NET Core, .NET Framework, Xamarin, Mobile, Linux, macOS, and Azure are all fully supported by IronXL.